-Certainly if you have older coins, taking the time to find a private buyer or a specialist dealer may increase your sale value.
+Certainly, if you have older coins, taking the time to find a private buyer or a specialist dealer may increase your sale value.

 While a dealer needs to consider selling your coins on, whether to other customers or into wholesale, private buyers will simply pay a price depending on their desire.

-Many investors (usually failed ones!), think that timing and luck play a huge role in investing.
+Many investors (usually failed ones!) think that timing and luck play a huge role in investing.
 This is driven by laziness, greed and impatience.
 The appeal of buying gold coins at the very bottom of the market and selling them a week later at a huge profit is sometimes what drives many to bad decision making.

 The fact is that the price of gold and the subsequent value of gold coins fluctuates.
 Over the short term, there’s a fair chance that the market will be lower than when you bought.
-That’s because there’s a vast array of elements which can impact the gold price on the macro-economic level.
+That’s because there’s a vast array of elements that can impact the gold price on the macro-economic level.
 In other words, over the short term, the performance is unpredictable.
-Not only that, but there’s a difference in price between where you can buy a gold coin and sell it.
+Not only that but there’s a difference in price between where you can buy a gold coin and sell it.
 This is known as the bid-offer spread.
-In practise, trying to buy gold coins and sell for a profit in a very short time period, won’t give the market long enough to overcome the buy/sell margin.
+In practice, trying to buy gold coins and sell for a profit in a very short time period, won’t give the market long enough to overcome the buy/sell margin.

 There are two strategies to surmount this challenge.
 Firstly, try to buy the gold coins in bulk.
 Gold dealers generally offer discounts with quantity orders.
 If you plan to buy 100 gold coins, try to do this in one purchase.
 Then you’ll achieve a larger discount than if you buy 25 coins on four separate occasions.
 This tactic essentially reduces the buy/sell spread, furthering your profit margin and reducing the amount of time needed to be in profit.